appiokstella/appiokstella/README.md

 ## EXPERIENCE

-I am just getting started as an engineer, but I bring a strong foundation in creativity and problem-solving from my background in video editing.
+I am just getting started as an engineer, but I bring a strong foundation in creativity and problem-solving from my background in computer programming and electronics.

 I am currently building skills in: